 Time restrictions apply when it comes to filing a personal injury lawsuit in California.
 If you do not file your claim within the allotted window of time, you may lose your right to receive substantial money damages to cover the cost of your injuries, including medical bills and lost wages.
 Don’t leave money on the table by failing to file your claim in a timely manner!
-Contact seasoned personal injury lawyer Sean Salamati to learn about the deadlines for bringing a claim and to find out how much your case might be worth.
+Contact seasoned Los Angeles personal injury lawyer Sean Salamati to learn about the deadlines for bringing a claim and to find out how much your case might be worth.

 California Statute of Limitations

 California has a statute of limitations that governs how long an injured party has to file a personal injury lawsuit.
 A statute of limitations is a specific span of time, after which no suit can be brought.